Prolozone® Glastonbury

 • Your level of exercise and tolerability are increasing

-• Grinding or clicking of the affected joint are occurring less
+• Grinding or clicking of the affected joint occurs less

 • The amount of pain medication needed is lowered